anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Mark 9.2-9** (see _BCP+_, Transfiguration) is Mark's account of Jesus' Transfiguration, on a 'high mountain', with Moses and Elijah appearing. **2 Kings 2.1-12** is about Elijah being taken up to heaven. **Psalm 50.1-6** says that God 'has spoken' and 'shines forth'. **2 Corinthians 4.3-6** speaks about 'the light of the knowledge of the glory of God in the face of Jesus Christ'.

+Year C

+* **Luke 9.28-36 [37-43a]** is Luke's account of Jesus' Transfiguration 'on the mountain' [and his coming down from the mountain]: 'they saw his glory'. **Exodus 34.29-35** is about Moses coming down from Mount Sinai: 'the skin of his face was shining', and Moses veiled his face. **Psalm 99**: see Year A. **2 Corinthians 3.12 &ndash; 4.2** is about Moses veiling his face, but 'all of us, with unveiled faces, seeing the glory of the Lord'.

 # Lent